 The Walter Benjamin Kolleg (WBKolleg) is an inter- and transdisciplinary research and teaching institution at the Faculty of Humanities of the University of Bern.
 It provides the infrastructure for the systematic promotion of and initiation of networking among young scholars.
 Furthermore, it supports cooperation between faculties and universities.

-The WBKolleg comprises three types of institutions:
+The WBKolleg comprises three types of institutions and various projects:

 The Walter Benjamin Kolleg is the inter- and transdisciplinary forum of the Faculty of Humanities at the University of Bern.
 It promotes cooperative practices between the humanities, cultural studies and social sciences by supporting research that transcends established disciplinary boundaries.
 While the Kolleg hosts researchers from all different stages of their careers, it places particular importance on young scholars, for example through its prestigious junior fellowship program.
 It also offers a broad portfolio of interdisciplinary study programs from BA to Ph.D. level that is unique in Switzerland.
 Moreover, the Kolleg fosters outreach work by helping its students and scholars exchange their research with society and politics.

 As an institution of the Faculty of Humanities, the WBKolleg is supported by the management of the University of Bern.
 It links researchers from across the Faculty through various formats, for example through research platforms that can be formed to further new and innovative interdisciplinary approaches.
 In addition to strengthening these internal structures within the Faculty, the Kolleg also aims to make the Faculty more visible on an international, global stage, for instance through the renowned Friedrich Dürrenmatt Guest Professorship.